San Francisco Public Library: Anza

 In 1930, San Francisco voters approved a charter amendment to increase taxes to fund the construction of the Anza Branch Library.
-Using the site of the old Lafayette School, architect John W. Reid, Jr. designed and landscaped the new branch building.
+Using the site of the old Lafayette School, architect John W. Reid Jr. designed and landscaped the new branch building.
 The new branch was dedicated on April 10, 1932, with 11,823 new books on the shelves.
 Total cost for the building and its furnishings was $57,117.29.
 Anza Branch Library was the 17th branch established in the San Francisco Public Library system.
 The branch closed temporarily for renovation in May 2009.
 The Anza Branch reopened on Saturday June 18, 2011.

 Bayview

 The new Bayview Library opened February 23, 2013.
 The original Bayview/Anna E. Waden Branch Library was opened as a storefront facility in 1927.
 It was the 13th branch in the San Francisco Public Library system, replacing a "library station" that had been established in 1921.
-In 1969, a red brick building was built on the corner of the 3rd Street and Revere Avenue in the Bayview/Hunters Point district with a bequest from Anna E. Waden, a clerical employee of the City of San Francisco.
-Miss Waden's gift of $185,700 paid for the development of this cooperative community project.
-The building was completed in February 1969, and the formal dedication took place on July 12, 1969.
-The architect was John S. Bolles & Associates and the contractor was Nibbi Brothers.
-The façade included a sculpture by Jacques Overhoff.
+In 1969, a red brick building was built on the corner of the 3rd Street and Revere Avenue in the Bayview/Hunters Point district.